wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 1.9 =
+* New: View customers and orders for WooCommerce from Smart Manager
+* Fixed: Clicking on Settings / Register gave permission error

 = 1.8 =
 * New: Product batch update can now update the entire store - not just selected items